A Look Back at the Internet and Communication in Business

 Business automation.
 A major internet-driven trend in the business world, automating tasks that traditionally required a workforce ultimately saves money and makes operations simpler and more efficient.
 Everything from basic accounting practices to customer service offers some automation possibilities depending on the business model and requirements.

 Web-based applications.
-The internet has facilitated the development of concepts like cloud computing, software as a service (SaaS), and more that have enabled the processing and storing of data in large proportions.
+The internet has facilitated the development of concepts like cloud computing, cloud call centers, software as a service (SaaS), and more that have enabled the processing and storing of data in large proportions.
 The result: reduced infrastructure costs for companies.

 3 Communications Technologies Made Possible by the Internet